ihmeuw/vivarium/docs/source/tutorials/running_a_simulation/interactive.rst

 A :term:`model specification <Model Specification>` file contains all the information needed to prepare and run a simulation, so to get up and running quickly, we need only provide this file.
-You typically find yourself in this use case if you already have a well-developed model and you're either looking to explore its behavior in more detail than you'd be able to using the command line utility :ref:`simulate <cli_tutorial>`.
+You typically find yourself in this use case if you already have a well-developed model and you're looking to explore its behavior in more detail than you'd be able to using the command line utility :ref:`simulate <cli_tutorial>`.